 You won’t be disappointed by how stylish this freestanding wine cellar looks, with its stainless steel casing, slide-out scalloped chrome racks, reversible door, and LED interior lighting.

-3 Avanti 12 Bottle Thermoelectric Counter Top Wine Cooler
+3. Avanti 12 Bottle Thermoelectric Counter Top Wine Cooler Review

 Keep up to a dozen wine bottles in this thermoelectric wine cooler from Avanti that is compact and lightweight enough to be placed on top of your kitchen counter.
 The shelves are removable so you can adjust accordingly to make room for larger or smaller bottles, as applicable.